SeldonIO/alibi/CONTRIBUTING.md

 the docs will be built under `doc/_build/html`.
 Detail information about documentation can be found [here](doc/README.md).

 ## CI
 All PRs triger a CI job to run linting, type checking, tests, and build docs.
+The CI script is located [here](https://github.com/SeldonIO/alibi/blob/master/.github/workflows/ci.yml) and should be considered the source of truth for running the various development commands.